h01ger/piuparts/README_server.txt

  stable to backports to testing).

 * "area" is the archive area to use, set to one of main, contrib, non-free.
+This is used for loading Packages files to get the list of packages to be tested.
 Default: "main".

+* "components" restricts the archive areas that will be used in the generated sources.list.
+Further restrictions may be set in distros.conf.
+Defaults to "", which means all components will be available.
+Useful setting: "main" with area = main to avoid using packages outside main.

 * "arch" is the architecture to use.
  Default: dpkg --print-architecture.

 * "chroot-tgz" is the name of the file the slave should use for the tarball containing the base chroot.
 The default name is